 On the northern banks of the River Liffey, two of Dublin’s oldest neighbourhoods sit side by side.

 Once a warehouse district, Smithfield is now a hipster hangout, where glass and steel apartment buildings overlook the old cobblestones of the central square.
 Right next door, Stoneybatter is a village made up of Victorian terraced cottages, gastro pubs and cool cafés, with a proud local community that hosts a dedicated festival every summer.
-It’s had its moment in the global spotlight, too – in 2019, Time Out named Stoneybatter one of the coolest neighbourhoods in the world.
+It’s had its moment in the global spotlight, too, with Time Out naming Stoneybatter as one of the world's coolest neighbourhoods in 2019 and, most recently, recognising Smithfield as the second coolest neighbourhood worldwide in 2023.
 Wherever you’re headed, there’s plenty to see and do in Stoneybatter and Smithfield, from hip coffee shops and restaurants to museums and pubs.

 Here are some ideas to get you started.